 If your request is approved, your doctor can usually prescribe the drug or treatment shortly afterwards.

 Making an appeal

 If the request is denied, the reasons for this will be explained.
-Your GP or cancer specialist may submit new or additional clinical information as part of a new IFR request, or they may request a review of the decision.
+Your cancer specialist may submit new or additional clinical information and ask that the request is reviewed in light of this information, or they may request a review of the decision.